25122 Regal Drive

 Precautionary Boil Water Advisory LIFTED

-The Virginia Department of Health, in conjunction with the Washington County Health Department, is advising residents in the vicinity of the above-described areas who may be connected to WCSA water line to use boiled tap water or bottled water for drinking and cooking purposes as a safety precaution.
-This precaution is necessary as Washington County Service Authority is performing all necessary testing to ensure its water meets required standards.
+The Virginia Department of Health, in conjunction with the Washington County Health Department, is advising residents in the vicinity of the above-described areas who may be connected to WCSA waterline are no longer under a precautionary boil water notice as Washington County Service Authority has performed all necessary testing to ensure its water meets required standards.

-To address this problem, WCSA is repairing the water line, cleaning and testing to Virginia Department of Health requirements.
+To address this problem, WCSA has repaired the waterline, cleaned and tested to Virginia Department of Health requirements.

-WCSA will inform you when this Precautionary Boil Water Advisory has been lifted.
+WCSA is informing you that this Precautionary Boil Water Advisory has been lifted.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.

-WCSA completed two sets of bacteriological samples in the area of the main waterline depressurization.
+WCSA has taken THREE sets of bacteriological samples in the area of the main waterline depressurization.

-Both sets of bacteriological samples were absent for total coliform and E-coli therefore the Precautionary Boil Water Advisory is LIFTED.
+All bacteriological samples are absent for total coliform and E-coli therefore the notice is lifted.

 For more information, call Washington County Service Authority (276) 628-7151.